 If your restaurant is closing temporarily, you may just want to reassure customers that you will reopen when it’s safe and perhaps encourage them to purchase a gift card in the meantime.

 If you’re still open, you need to let customers know, and entice them to buy food from you.
 For example, you can use social media, text marketing, and email to offer some specials for takeout.
 You may even want to use online advertising in the form of pay-per-click ads and (paid) social media ads on Facebook and Instagram.
 As far as what foods to offer for your promotions, you will especially want to focus on selling meals that are super cheap to make with high profit margins.

 What To Do When A Temporary Slow-Down Becomes The Worst-Case Scenario

-What are your options when things start going from “we need to tighten our belts” to “how long can we keep the lights on?”—or worse, when government orders force closure?
+What are your options when things start going from “we need to tighten our belts” to “how long can we keep the lights on?”—or worse, when government orders force an extended closure?

 What measures are being taken now to help small businesses after the COVID-19 outbreak?
 Here are some steps governments are taking to help businesses affected by COVID-19: